-- Periodically review the corporate social responsibility policy and propose its updating to the Board of Directors, as well as monitor the company's corporate social responsibility strategy and practices and evaluate its degree of compliance, reporting to the Board of Directors and reporting, prior to approval by the Board of Directors, on the annual corporate social responsibility report. - Coordinating non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks. - To know and guide the company's environmental and safety policies and to promote the company's social action strategy and its plans for sponsorship and patronage. - Knowing, reviewing and monitoring the company's initiatives and actions directly related to sustainability of the cellulose market and the production of renewable energy with biomass and, especially, with the availability of forestry and agricultural wood and fuel. - To know, review and monitor the company's actions in relation to its forest heritage and, in particular, to promote the sustainable management of forest areas.
+- Periodically review the corporate social responsibility policy and propose its updating to the Board of Directors, as well as monitor the company's corporate social responsibility strategy and practices and evaluate its degree of compliance, reporting to the Board of Directors and reporting, prior to approval by the Board of Directors, on the annual corporate social responsibility report.

+- Coordinating non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks.

+- To know and guide the company's environmental and safety policies and to promote the company's social action strategy and its plans for sponsorship and patronage.

+- Knowing, reviewing and monitoring the company's initiatives and actions directly related to sustainability of the cellulose market and the production of renewable energy with biomass and, especially, with the availability of forestry and agricultural wood and fuel.

+- To know, review and monitor the company's actions in relation to its forest heritage and, in particular, to promote the sustainable management of forest areas.

-During 2018, its most important actions in the exercise of its functions in practice have been the monitoring of forest heritage projects, the proposed modification of the Commission's regulations that materialised in the modification of the Board Regulations, the revision of the corporate social responsibility policy, the definition of the contents of the new report on the state of non-financial information and the selection of the verifying firm in accordance with the new requirements of Law 11/2018 and the approval of the sustainability objectives for 2019.
+During 2019, its most important actions in the exercise of its functions in practice have been the definition of the contents of the report on the state of non-financial information and the selection of the verifying firm in accordance with the requirements of Law 11/2018, the approval of the sustainability objectives for 2019, the specification of the sustainability objectives included in the Long-Term Incentive Plan for 2019-2023, the report and proposal for the approval by the Board of the Diversity and Equal Opportunities Policy, the approval of the Sustainability Director Plan 2019-2023 and the calculation of the carbon footprint.

-C.2.2 Complete the following table with information about the number of Directors on the Board of Directors Committees at the end of the last four financial years:
+C.2.2 Complete the following table with information about the number of female Directors on the Board of Directors Committees at the end of the last four financial years:

-Number of Directors Financial Year q Number % Financial Year q-1 Number % Financial Year q-2 Number % Financial Year q-3 Number % Executive Committee 0% 0% 0% 0% Audit Committee 20% 20% 20% 20% Appointments and Remuneration Committee 20% 0% 0% 0% Sustainability Committee 16.66% 14.28% 14.28% 14.28%
+Number of female Directors

+2019 2018 2017 2016

+Executive Committee 1 0.12% 0 0% 0 0% 0 0%

+Audit Committee 3 60% 1 20% 1 20% 1 20%

+Appointments and Remuneration Committee 2 40% 1 20% 0 0% 0 0%

+Sustainability Committee 1 16.66% 1 16.66% 1 14.28% 1 14.28%